You shipped it. Now make it bulletproof.

 A03: Injection

-// AI-generated search — vulnerable
+// AI-generated search — the user controls the entire query

 const result = await pool.query(